proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/signing-announced-aggregate-bonded-transactions.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-2. Fetch all aggregate bonded transactions pending to be signed by your account.
+2. Fetch all the aggregate bonded transactions pending to be signed by your account.

 <div class=info>

-**Note**
+**Note:**

 To fetch aggregate bonded transactions that must be signed by multisig cosignatories, refer to the multisig public key instead.
 See [how to get multisig accounts where an account is cosignatory](../multisig-account/converting-an-account-to-multisig.md#getMultisigAccountInfo).

 </div>

 3. For each transaction, check if you have not already signed it.
-Cosign each pending transaction using the previously created function.
+Co-sign each pending transaction using the previously created function.

 4. Announce `CosignatureSignedTransaction` to the network using the `TransactionHttp` repository.